 This was indeed a pagan grave as in pagan times animals, grave goods and sometimes boats were buried with their owner, which was not the case with Christian graves.

 These pagan graves might have been the graves of one of the Viking settlers in this area, Hringur, who gave his name to Hringdsalur valley and thus the archaeological dig.
-He lost his life here and might have been buried in one of these graves - wouldn't that be amazing, to have found the burial mound of one of the settlers of this area?
+He lost his life here and might have been buried in one of these graves, who knows.

 According to Landnáma, Iceland's Book of Settlements, then many of the place names in Arnarfjörður derive from the settlers of this area.
 Arnarfjörður itself is named after the settler Örn and Geirþjófur Valþjófsson settled Geirþjófsdalur.